-New this month Factual error: In the last 20 minutes of the film the title character is shown in London at a bomb site.
+Factual error: In the last 20 minutes of the film the title character is shown in London at a bomb site.
 A double decker bus is in a crater.
 The bus is painted in the correct livery.
 Unfortunately it is of a type that was not manufactured until after the war.
 It is a post-war RT type.
 Pre-war versions had a small box in the centre of the roof, at the front, which carried the route number.
 Driver's cab side window curved down towards the front and front window curved down towards the side.
 The bus in the film has none of these features.

 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.